dphuang2/tweedstudy-react/README.md

 ### Team #1 notes (Recreating Twitter feed)
 Use ```npm start``` to test your code.
 The folder that you need to focus on is src/.
 Remember it is good practice to create new folders for each component you make.
+Fake data for you to generate the tweets is inside "data/tweets.json".

 ### Team #2 notes (Recreating slider that can filter Twitter data [stored in a variable])
 Use ```npm start``` to test your code.
 The folder that you need to focus on is src/.
 Remember it is good practice to create new folders for each component you make.
+Fake data is inside tweets.json in "data/tweets.json".
+Try and query for tweets with a retweet count above 0 and print the resulting tweets to screen (or just make a simple list of tweets with their texts).

 ### Team #3 notes (Interface with Twitter's API)